radwankakar/infrastructure/docs/how-we-work/app-support-process.md

 1. [Do you want to report a problem?](#problem)

 ### Information
+* For communicating a Change Request related to a deployment to production, email Sanjay and Eady
+* For communicating anything else, send email to the hosting team at headstart-hosting@truss.works if you're not sure who to communicate with, otherwise email the individual(s) needed

 ### Question
+* For a question regarding timelines or communication, email Sanjay
+* For a technical question, email headstart-hosting@truss.works

 ### Change Request
 For something you need done by the hosting team that is not a bug, please create a ticket in [JIRA](https://ocio-jira.acf.hhs.gov/secure/CreateIssue!default.jspa).